ZiedYT/chats-revenge-public/README.md

     - Select "chatsRevenge.lua"
     - Type the name of your monitor source that you want chat to rotate (So that It will rotate for you and chat).
 Right click on the source > Transform > Edit Transform > Positional allignment: center.
     - Type the name of your camera source that you want chat to turn off
+    - Type the audio source (mic) you want chat to mute
 - If you want an overlay that shows your chat what effect is currently running, you can add this to your OBS as a source: http://localhost:23336/
 - Advice:
     - First Tab: